-The Myrtle Beach Post was launched in 2018 by veteran national reporter Audrey Hudson.
+The Myrtle Beach Post was launched in 2018 by veteran national newspaper reporter Audrey Hudson.

 The publication and social media pages grew quickly with a loyal local readership, and our reach has since expanded across the Carolinas and eastern states.

-Now retired from the news gathering business, Hudson focuses on commentary and analysis of the issues that matter most to her Horry County neighbors — growth, government, and politics.
+Now retired from the news gathering business, Hudson focuses on commentary and analysis of the issues that matter most to locals — growth, government, and politics.

 But we’re a beach town at heart, and readers also want to know about special events, which we post on our Facebook page.

-We also moderate a special Facebook community for locals only, linked here.
+We moderate a special Facebook community for locals only, linked here.

-Hudson is an award-winning journalist with decades of national and regional news reporting experience.
+Hudson is a national award-winning journalist with decades of reporting experience.

 Most notably, she was a national desk reporter for The Washington Times covering Congress, as well as the Clinton, Bush, and Obama administrations.